-The Berkeley, California, Police Department established its bulletin board, called the Guardian, to offer an alternative approach for citizens to obtain information about the police department and its activities.
+The Berkeley, California Police Department established its bulletin board, called The Guardian, to offer an alternative approach for citizens to obtain information about the police department and its activities.
 Exhibit 3-1 shows the Main Menu from the Guardian.
 Typing the letter or word shown in brackets enables the caller to activate a menu item.
 For example, entering a "B" results in the Guardian Bulletin List shown in Exhibit 3-2.

 The bulletins are generally three to five pages in length and contain general information on a topic.
-The vehicle theft bulletin gives background on the of police, police administrators, professors, federal law enforcement executives, and other persons in the criminal justice field.
+The vehicle theft bulletin gives background on the problem of vehicle thefts in the country, followed by prevention tips for all types of vehicles, including motorcycles, bicycles, trail bikes, trucks, and recreational vehicles.
+It also gives information on how to avoid thefts of